abdoukolley/Hangman/README.md

 # Usage

 1. Clone repository
-2. Use terminal to navigate to hangman.py
+2. Use terminal to navigate to `hangman.py`
-3. Start Hangman by typing 'python hangman.py'
+3. Start Hangman by typing `python hangman.py`